 - Information technology establishments;

-- Bio-technology and research centers or establishments of epidemic and other diseases;
+- Bio-technology and research centres or establishments of the epidemic and other diseases;

 Karnataka Shops and Establishment Act Registration

-Karnataka Shops and Establishment Act registration is mandatory for all shops and commercial establishments in Karnataka, expect those exempted.
+Karnataka Shops and Establishment Act registration is mandatory for all shops and commercial establishments in Karnataka, except those exempted.

 New shops or commercial establishments in Bangalore or Karnataka are required to apply for Karnataka Shops and Establishment Act Registration within 30 days of commencing operations.
 The Shops and Establishment Act Registration must be submitted in the prescribed format to the Labour Inspector of the area concerned.
 The following information must be provided as a part of the Shop and Establishment Act Registration application: